Clemapfel/crisp/docs/frequency_domain/frequency_domain_filtering.md

 // render or save to disk
 ```

-This is the image we started out with, a simple cube: <br>
+This is the image we started out with, a simple rectangle: <br>
 ![](./cube.png)

 This is it's spectrum:<br>